 Content-Lengthheader, the web browser ignores the original content that comes from the web server.

 Variations of this attack can be used to poison proxy or web caches in order to get the cache to serve the attacker’s content to other users.

-Fortunately, CRLF attacks are usually mitigated by many web frameworks automatically, however, even if the vulnerability is not mitigated, it’s a very simple vulnerability to fix — simply strip out any input which contains the
+CRLF injection vulnerabilities are usually mitigated by web frameworks automatically.
+Even if the vulnerability is not mitigated, it is very simple to fix:

 - Option 1: Rework your code so that content supplied by the user is never used directly in the HTTP stream.

 - Option 2: Strip any newline characters before passing content into the HTTP header.